flueke/mvme/doc/sphinx/source/vme_script.rst

 replaced with a different value by using the :ref:`setbase
 <vme-command-setbase>` and :ref:`resetbase <vme-command-resetbase>` commands.

-The commands below accept the following values for address modifiers and data widths:
+The commands below accept the following values for VME address modes and data
+widths:

 .. table:: VME Address Modes
   :name: vme-address-modes